microsoft/sarif-tutorials/docs/Displaying-results-in-a-viewer.md

 ## Summary

-To ensure a uniform experience across the SARIF ecosystem, it is important that viewers implement a standard algorithm for determining which results to display by default.
-We recommend the algorithm described here.
+To ensure a uniform experience across the SARIF ecosystem, it is important that viewers implement a standard algorithm for determining which results to display by default, and for conveying the relative importance of the results it does display.
+We recommend the algorithms described here.

 In addition, viewers should provide UI gestures to allow users to see results that are not displayed by default.